Our Policy on Responsible and Sustainable Sourcing of Palm Oil

 WORKING WITH OUR SUPPLIERS

-In 2020, we sourced 107,552 metric tonnes of palm oil and PKO, and 97,064 metric tonnes of palm oil and PKO derivatives.
+In 2022, we sourced approximately 111,000 metric tonnes of palm oil and PKO, and approximately 109,000 metric tonnes of palm oil and PKO derivatives.
 Suppliers of palm oil, PKO and palm oil derivatives are expected to meet the requirements of this policy and must have an equivalent NDPE policy of their own implemented across their organization at a corporate group level including their operations and third party supply chain.

 Colgate-Palmolive is committed to 100 percent traceability for all palm oil, PKO and derivatives.
 We engage with all of our direct suppliers of palm oil and PKO and an increasing number of our derivative suppliers to understand the source of their supply, down to the mill and plantation level.
 By tracing palm oil back to known mills and plantations, we can better understand social and environmental practices upstream in each mill’s supply shed, and collaborate with our suppliers to drive transformation in the supply chain.